hkamran80/schedules-flutter/README.md

 If you want to publish Schedules, keep this in mind about the Sentry SDK.

-- If you would like to use Sentry, create a `secrets.dart` file with two constants: `sentryDsn` and `sentryEnvironment`.
+- If you would like to use Sentry, create a `secrets.dart` file with two constants: `sentryDsn` and `sentryEnvironment`
 - If you do not want to use Sentry, remove the `sentry_flutter` package, all mentions of the Sentry SDK (`main.dart` and `secrets.dart`), and the conditional loading system in `main.dart`

 ## Contributing